-With the popularity of cryptocurrency surging in recent months and years, a new wave of investors from millennials to baby boomers are experiencing FOMO and rushing into coins.
-Traders are exploring different avenues of earning profits from an industry that does not seem to rest.
-Among the different ways of trading crypto coins on an exchange is an old strategy often used in traditional markets known as crypto arbitrage.
+Among the different ways of trading cryptocurrency on an exchange is an investment strategy often used in traditional markets known as crypto arbitrage.
 But what does the term cryptocurrency arbitrage mean and how do traders use this trading method to leverage market fluctuation in prices?

-In this article, we will explore the background to crypto arbitrage, how arbitrage trading works, its pros and cons, common crypto arbitrage strategies including the use of automated bots to earn profits.
+In this article, we will explore the background of crypto arbitrage, how arbitrage trading works, its pros and cons, and common crypto arbitrage strategies including the use of automated bots to earn profits.